90s Walkthrough: Reliving Total Overdose Mission by Mission

 I remember one mission where the environment felt almost overwhelming.
 Enemies firing from balconies, cars screeching into the scene, explosions lighting up the screen.
 My heart used to race during those moments.
 You couldn’t just stand and shoot.
 You had to move constantly.
 Dive behind cover.
 Roll out of danger.
 Trigger slow-mo at just the right second.

 Each mission started feeling like a new action sequence rather than a repeated formula.
 Some levels focused on pure chaos — waves of enemies rushing in nonstop.
 Others were more focused, requiring you to hunt down specific targets while surviving tight spaces.
-The pacing kept shifting, and that’s what kept me glued to the screen.

-💣 The Mission That Nearly Broke Me
+💣The Mission That Nearly Broke Me

 There’s one late-game mission I’ll never forget — the mansion assault.

 Tight corridors.
 Shotgun enemies hiding behind doors.
 Grenades flying out of nowhere.
 It wasn’t the open, stylish playground of earlier levels.
 It felt claustrophobic and unforgiving.
 I must have failed that mission more times than I can count.
+As a kid, I played aggressively.
+I would storm rooms dramatically, diving in without thinking.
+That mission punished me for it every single time.

+Eventually, I had to slow down.
+I remember creeping through hallways, listening carefully, peeking around corners before committing to a dive.
 When I finally cleared that level, I didn’t shout.
 I just leaned back in my chair, sweaty palms, staring at the screen in disbelief.
 It felt earned.
-Like I had matured as a player inside that one mission.

 What really made Total Overdose special was how every mission carried its own flavor.
+Some missions took place in wide-open towns where chaos felt cinematic and almost playful.
+Others dragged you into warehouses filled with stacked crates and blind corners.

 Even the boss fights had personality.
 They didn’t feel random.
 They felt theatrical.
 The buildup, the dramatic entrances, the way the music kicked in — it all felt larger than life.

-🔫 My Favourite Way to Play
+🔫My Favourite Way to Play

 I loved starting encounters from above — jumping off rooftops and activating slow-mo mid-air.
 There was something incredibly satisfying about clearing two or three enemies before even touching the ground.
 I also became obsessed with using the environment.
 Shooting gas cylinders at the right moment and watching a chain explosion wipe out enemies felt like cinematic genius — even if it was accidental half the time.

-🌞 The Final Stretch
+🌞The Final Stretch

 The last missions escalate everything.
 More enemies.
 Bigger confrontations.
 Emotional revelations about Ramiro’s father.
 It felt like the climax of an over-the-top action movie where everything comes together.

 The tension builds steadily toward the end.
 By that point, you’ve mastered the mechanics.
 You know when to dive.
 When to run.
 When to unleash chaos.
 The final confrontations don’t feel impossible — they feel like a test of everything you’ve learned.
+And when the credits rolled… I remember sitting there quietly.
+Not because I was bored.
+But because I didn’t want it to end.

 💭 That 90s Kid Feeling